New formulas for moments of the multivariate normal distribution extending Stein's lemma and Isserlis theorem: Constructive formal derivation of Theorem

 whose action is to be understood by their series forms

-\end{definition} \begin{proof} We formally derive Eq.~\eqref{eq:mean_value_action} in Appendix \ref{A:def1}, by using the moment-generating function of the $N$-dimensional Gaussian vector $\bm{X}$.
-The infinite-dimensional counterpart of definition \ref{def1}, regarding Gaussian processes, is presented in \cite{mamis_NF}, and it is also found in \cite[Ch.
-4]{klya} as a concept. \end{proof} \begin{remark}[Properties of $\mathcal{T}_{ij}$ operators] Under the formal assumption that all infinite series involved are summable, and by employing the linearity of derivatives, we can easily see that $\mathcal{T}_{ij}$ operators are linear, commute with differentiation operators $\partial_i$, and also commute with each other (see also \cite[lemmata 1-3]{mamis_NF}). \end{remark} \begin{lemma}[Action of $\mathcal{T}_{ii}$ operator] It holds true that
+\end{theorem} \begin{proof} We formally derive Eq.~\eqref{eq:mean_value_action} in Appendix \ref{A:def1}, using the moment-generating function of the $N$-dimensional Gaussian vector $\bm{X}$.
+The infinite-dimensional counterpart of Theorem \ref{def1}, regarding Gaussian processes, is presented in \cite{mamis_NF}, and it is also found in \cite[Ch.
+4]{klya} as a concept. \end{proof} \begin{remark} Under the formal assumption that all infinite series involved are summable, and by employing the linearity of derivatives, we can easily see that $\mathcal{T}_{ij}$ operators are linear, commute with differentiation operators $\partial_i$, and also commute with each other (see also \cite[Lemmata 1-3]{mamis_NF}). \end{remark} \begin{lemma} We determine the action of $\mathcal{T}_{ii}$ operator to